ForomePlatform/airflow-cwl-docker/README.md

 The simplest configuration without Conda:

     git clone https://github.com/ForomePlatform/airflow-cwl-docker.git
+    cd airflow-cwl-docker
     git submodule update --init --recursive
     cp .env_example_postgres_noconda .env
     source .env
     DOCKER_BUILDKIT=1 BUILDKIT_PROGRESS=plain docker-compose build
     docker-compose --env-file ./.env up -d

+The whole process should take about 15 minutes on a stable Internet connection.

+You can test the installation as described in
+[Testing Installation](#Testing the installation) section.
+The first two examples should run in both command-line mode and in Airflow UI.
+The third example requires Conda.

 ### With Conda:
 If you need to use CWL-Airflow in Conda environment, then instead of